 - Meeting other people living with diabetes.
 Being able to chat with other people living with the same condition really is priceless and provides me with a lot of comfort.
 There really is nothing quite like talking to someone who just gets it.

 - Seeking mental health support from my diabetes team.
 Getting extra support when I feel like my worries are starting to get a bit out of control, and working on that with mental health support.
-For example, I am currently doing CBT with a therapist as I began to notice that my worries were becoming too consuming.
+For example, I am currently doing CBT with a therapist as Inoticed that my worries were becoming too consuming.

 - Being able to notice when my worries are getting too much and knowing when to take a step back.
 Self-care is something that is spoken about a lot in mainstream media, but self-care is so important for the mind, body and diabetes (haha).
-Self-care looks different for everyone, for some people that might be taking a long bath or going on a simple walk.
-For me, being able to take a step back to not feel all-consumed by diabetes and it’s management really helps to reduce my worries and feel more positive about my management.
+Self-care looks different for everyone.
+For some it might be taking a long bath or going on a simple walk.
+For me, being able to take a step back to not feel all-consumed by diabetes really helps to reduce my worries and feel more positive about my management.

 Note: Thank you for reading.
 Everyone’s experience of worrying and anxiety will be different.
 This is Sophie’s personal experience.
 Yours may look different, and that’s ok, too!
 Quin is here to support you either way.